 Additionally, avoiding direct exposure to the sun will help prevent track marks from darkening.

-Drug Addiction Treatment at Renaissance Recovery
+Heroin Addiction Treatment at Renaissance Recovery

 If you have been injecting drugs intravenously, it’s not too late to get your life back on track.